stevenaeola/progblack_lectures/js_intro_node/README.md

 - Cross-platform installation available for local hosting
-- Available on many PaaS installations e.g. openshift, IBM bluemix
+- Available on many PaaS installations e.g. AWS, AZure, openshift, IBM bluemix
 - Not as widely available as php but more than most others (my opinion/experience)